carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 ~~~

 This line will cause Docker to copy the file from your computer into the container's
 filesystem.
-Let's build the container like before, but give it a different name:
+Let's build the container image like before, but give it a different name:

 ~~~
 $ docker image build -t alice/alpine-sum .